rocky-linux/documentation/docs/guides/hardware/x710_bridge_vlan.md

 ## Introduction

-Some servers have Intel X710-series network interface cards (NICs) such as the author's Minisforum MS-01 used for a virtualized firewall.
+Some servers have Intel X710-series network interface cards (NICs), such as the author's Minisforum MS-01, which is used for a virtualized firewall.
 Unfortunately, the stock Rocky Linux driver has a [bug](https://community.intel.com/t5/Ethernet-Products/X710-strips-incoming-vlan-tag-with-SRIOV/m-p/551464) where VLANs are not passed through the bridge interfaces as expected.
 This happened to the author's MikroTik CHR virtual machine.
 Fortunately, it is fixable.

 ## Prerequisites and assumptions